ossia/score-docs/docs/quick-start/working-with-devices.md

 ## Monitor & remote control of parameters

 The `Device explorer` also provides detailed information about your device parameters.
-Clicking a parameter from the namespace brings a dedicated inspector at the bottom, displaying it s various attributes, such as its current value (assuming your device echoes back its parameters value to *score*).
+Clicking a parameter from the namespace brings a dedicated inspector at the bottom displaying it's various attributes, such as its current value (assuming your device echoes back its parameters value to *score*).

 You may also use this inspector to remotely change the value of a parameter (e.g. for testing purpose).